 In the absence of political representation in the United States, Jorge Ramos gives a face and voice to the millions of Latinos and immigrants living in the United States.
 He uses his platform to promote open borders and immigrants' rights and demands accountability from the world leaders he interviews.
 Nearly 1.9 million viewers tune into his program each night, and in 2015, Time named him one of "The World's 100 Most Influential People."

-But Betancourt's captivity did not diminish her sensitivity to the world.
-Since her release, the would-be president has become a memoirist and fiction writer.
+Since her release, Betancourt has become a memoirist and fiction writer.
 Her first book, Even Silence Has Its End, which lyrically recounts her six years in the impenetrable jungle, was published in 2010.
 In 2016, she published a second work -- this time of fiction -- called The Blue Line, about the disappearances in Argentina during the Dirty War from 1976 to 1983.

-Betancourt has received multiple international awards for her commitment to democratic values, freedom and tolerance, including the French National Order of the Légion d’Honneur, the Spanish Prince of Asturias Prize of Concord, and the Italian Prize Grinzane Cavour.
-She remains a vocal proponent of peace negotiations between the Colombian government and the FARC.
+Betancourt has received multiple international awards, including the French National Order of the Légion d’Honneur, the Spanish Prince of Asturias Prize of Concord, the Italian Prize Grinzane Cavour, and was nominated to the Nobel Peace Prize for her commitment to democratic values, freedom and tolerance.

 Serena Williams sits at the top of the tennis world; she's won 23 career Grand Slams, which is the most Grand Slam singles titles in history, with her most recent win at the 2017 Australian Open.
 In some analysts' eyes, she's quite simply the greatest athlete of all time.